Daniella Jeffry-Pilot

 Daniella Jeffry-Pilot (1941 - 2019) was a writer, teacher and historian from Saint Martin, who was the founder of the United Saint-Martin Movement.
 She was awarded the Ordre des Palmes Académiques by the French government for her activism.

 Biography

 Jeffry-Pilot was born in 1941 in Marigot and went to school at the Lycée Gerville-Réache in Basse-Terre in Guadeloupe.
 She graduated in 1965 from the University of Paris-La Sorbonne with a BA in English and in 1971 she graduated from the University of Antananarivo in Madagascar, with a Higher Certificate in Education and returned to Saint Martin.
 From 1974 she taught English and French at the Collège of Marigot.
-She also translated the works of archaeologist Jay Haviser and writer George Lamming to French.
+She also translated the works of archaeologist Jay Haviser and writer George Lamming to French for books by House of Nehesi Publishers (HNP).

-In 1988 she founded the United Saint-Martin Movement, which campaigns for the political unification of the island.
-In 1990 she was appointed President of the Saint-Martin People's Consensus by Albert Fleming.
+In 1988 she founded the United Saint-Martin Movement, which campaigned for the political unification of the island.
+In 1990 she was appointed president of the Saint-Martin People's Consensus by Mayor Albert Fleming.
 She retired from the Collège of Marigot in 2000.
 From 2001 to 2007 she was a member of the Territorial Council.
 She died in 2019.